The Phuket Property Guide 2019/2020

 In a Nutshell

-While the climate in Phuket makes it a popular holiday destination, the affordability of condominiums and houses makes it popular place to live or invest.
+While the climate makes it a popular holiday destination, the affordability of condominiums and houses makes it popular place to live or invest in the Thailand property.

 Year-on-year increases in tourist numbers and a greatly improved infrastructure have seen the island continue to experience buoyant growth.
-More and more potential investors have taken note of this growth and have seen the potential of investing in Phuket.
+More and more potential investors have taken note of this growth and have seen the potential of investing in the Phuket property market.